NERC-CEH/catalogue/README.markdown

 will run a process that watches the javascript and less directories and recompiles the files on an changes.

+## Java

+    ./gradlew web

+will rebuild the minimum required steps in order to re-build the project and restart apache

+to have this continuously watch for changes in the java code (not including tests)

+    ./gradlew -t web

+You may need to increase your watches see the answer [here](https://askubuntu.com/questions/770374/user-limit-of-inotify-watches-reached-on-ubuntu-16-04) for more details on this

 ## Selenium Testing

 The project contains an `rspec` suite of selenium tests.